vanvalenlab/deepcell-label/README.md

 ## Getting Started

-To navigate through frames: /n
+To navigate through frames:
-Back one frame = a or left arrow
+Back one frame = a or &larr;
 Forward one frame = d or right arrow

 All edit operations are from -> to